vilas-izquierdo/Vilas-Portfolio/README.md

 ## Description

-An updated portfolio page with updated links to completed works
+A portfolio page that contains links to a few of my favorite projects I have worked on.
+Also includes links to my linked in, github, and resume.

 ## Features